 What is it going to take to fix Lansing's Streets?

 Act 51 primarily funds maintenance and a small amount of capital improvements

-Historically, the City has had regular outside sources of funding for the Street System for capital improvements
+Historically, the City of Lansing has had regular outside sources of funding for the capital street system improvement

 $25M per year is needed, but only $4.2M isprovided, which means that there is a financial shortfall of $20.8 million.